Parita2910/ParitaBookStore/ParitaBookStore/Readme.txt

 11:42 - solve the error by using.ParitaBookStore.DataAccess.Data
 11:43 - removed the using.RajviBookStore.Data
-11:43- Corrected default reference @model RajviBookStore.Models.ViewModels.ErrorViewModel
+11:43- Corrected default reference @model ParitaBookStore.Models.ViewModels.ErrorViewModel
 11:44 - run the project

 Oh finally it successfully run!